VickyShu/Recipes-and-Ratings-Research-Project/_site/README.md

 <iframe src="assets/rating.html" width=800 height=600 frameBorder=0></iframe>
 The plot displays a bar chart that illustrates the distribution of ratings on a 1-5 scale.
 The x-axis represents the rating scale with values from 1 to 5.
 The y-axis represents the count of ratings for each recipe.

 The chart shows a clear trend: the highest rating (5) has been given significantly more often than the lower ratings of 1 through 4.
-This could suggest a tendency for users to favor recipes with higher ratings, or it could be an indication of a positive skew in user behavior, where users are more likely to rate a recipe if they found it very satisfactory (rating of 5).
+This could suggest that users tend to favor recipes with higher ratings, or it could indicate that there is a positive skew in user behavior, where users are more likely to rate a recipe if they found it very satisfactory (rating of 5).

 #### Distribution of calories